MateuszCaputa/geometric-pack/README.md

     'x1', 'y1', 'z1', 'x2', 'y2', 'z2' in exact
     order

+  - Tube, You have to use three arguments and program will take them as outerRadius
+    'r1', innerRadius 'r2' and height 'h' in exact order

 ## Example of use

 You can check example how this program works in src/utils/example.js